 Genetics play a major part in whether or not you will have to put up with skin discoloration on your face.

-The mask of pregnancy is especially common in women with darker skin and those of asian decent.
-If your mother experienced skin discolouration on her face during pregnancy then there is a good chance that you will as well.
+The mask of pregnancy is especially common in women with darker skin and those of Asian descent.
+If your mother experienced skin discoloration on her face during pregnancy then there is a good chance that you will as well.

 What can I do about the mask of pregnancy once I have it?